KeyboardKit/KeyboardKit/README.md

 KeyboardKit comes packed features to help you build amazing and powerful keyboards:

 * 💥 [Actions][Actions] - KeyboardKit has keyboard actions like characters, emojis, actions, custom ones etc. and ways to handle them.
-* 🎨 [Appearance][Appearance] - KeyboardKit has an appearance engine that lets you style your keyboards to great extent.
 * 💡 [Autocomplete][Autocomplete] - KeyboardKit can perform autocomplete and present suggestions as the user types.
 * 🗯 [Callouts][Callouts] - KeyboardKit can show input callouts as the user types, as well as callouts with secondary actions.
 * 🎤 [Dictation][Dictation] - (BETA) KeyboardKit can perform dictation from the keyboard extension.